Jrheldmann/covidAnalysisHousing/README.md

 Iteration 2:
 Originally we got data for years 2017-2021 after first round of ML we removed variables.

 All databases were made sure to have either a FIPs, countyname,Statename, or countyname,StateAbrivation so that FIPS database can be used to join all databases.
+After this we have not yet removed the unneeded columns.

 ERD:

 ![ERD](https://user-images.githubusercontent.com/109693301/207495541-33df45d6-d182-4eb1-b512-86207fc6ce04.png)

 All tables are connected by fips, fips by year and fips by year and month.
 This ERD only contains columns we are going to keep.

+For the housing cost Zillow data we used pd.stack() which allowed us to have all cost data to be in rows and indexed by their fips.
+This allows us to convert time deries data into individual instances of data for each county.
+We went in and manually changed the names of rows because the issue with stack was that we were not able to minpulate the data after.
+Finally we broke the dates into months and years to make the fips by year and fips by year and month above.
+This table is currently under Zillow_int2.csv

+All examples of this iterations are currently in  the Circle branch.

 Needs: Merge data using SQL, finish cleaning data.

 ## Machine Learning

+Under Triangle Branch

 ## Conclusion

 ## Technology Used

+Pandas

+Jupyter notebook

+Intended use- Tablau